What are Magecart Attacks?

 How Does HUMAN Stop Magecart Attacks?

-HUMAN Compliance and Supply Chain Defense stops Magecart and other client-side supply chain attacks on your website using advanced behavioral analysis.
+HUMAN Client-Side Defense stops Magecart and other client-side supply chain attacks on your website using advanced behavioral analysis.
 It provides you full visibility and control over first-, third- and nth-party scripts running on the client-side.
 The solution detects unauthorized PII access, data exfiltration events and known script vulnerabilities, and provides incident details.